carlosborca/CrystaLattE/README.md

 ## Overview

-CyrstaLattE is a software that automates the computation of crystal lattice energies using the many-body cluster expansion.
+CrystaLattE is a software that automates the computation of crystal lattice energies using the many-body cluster expansion.
 The required computations on dimers, trimers, etc., within the crystal are independent of each other, leading to a naturally parallel approach.
 The algorithm exploits the long-range three-dimensional periodic order of crystals to automatically detect and avoid redundant or unnecessary computations.

 ## General Information